-Each of the Issuer and Sole Manager is required to comply with some or all of the Regulations.
-By purchasing, or making or accepting an offer to purchase, any Notes (or a beneficial interest therein) from the Issuer and/or the Sole Manager, each prospective investor represents, warrants, agrees with, and undertakes to, the Issuer and the Sole Manager that:
+Each of the Issuer and Joint Lead Managers is required to comply with some or all of the Regulations.
+By purchasing, or making or accepting an offer to purchase, any Notes (or a beneficial interest therein) from the Issuer and/or any Joint Lead Manager, each prospective investor represents, warrants, agrees with, and undertakes to, the Issuer and the Joint Lead Managers that:

-- 1. it is not a retail client (as defined in MiFID II);; - 2. whether or not it is subject to the Regulations, it will not: - (A) sell or offer the Notes (or any beneficial interest therein) to retail clients (as defined in MiFID II); or - (B) communicate (including the distribution of this Prospectus) or approve an invitation or inducement to participate in, acquire or underwrite the Notes (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (as defined in MiFID II).
-In selling or offering Notes or making or approving communications relating to the Notes, it may not rely on the limited exemptions set out in the PI Instrument; and - 3. it will at all times comply with all applicable laws, regulations and regulatory guidance (whether inside or outside the EEA) relating to the promotion, offering, distribution and/or sale of the Notes (or any beneficial interests therein), including (without limitation) MiFID II and any other applicable laws, regulations and regulatory guidance relating to determining the appropriateness and/or suitability of an investment in the Notes (or any beneficial interests therein) by investors in any relevant jurisdiction.
+- 1. it is not a retail client (as defined in MiFID II); - 2. whether or not it is subject to the Regulations, it will not: - (A) sell or offer the Notes (or any beneficial interest therein) to retail clients (as defined in MiFID II); or - (B) communicate (including the distribution of this Offering Circular) or approve an invitation or inducement to participate in, acquire or underwrite the Notes (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (as defined in MiFID II).
+In selling or offering Notes or making or approving communications relating to the Notes, it may not rely on the limited exemptions set out in the PI Instrument; and - 3. it will at all times comply with all applicable laws, regulations and regulatory guidance (whether inside or outside the EEA (which includes, for this purpose, the United Kingdom)) relating to the promotion, offering, distribution and/or sale of the Notes (or any beneficial interests therein), including (without limitation) MiFID II and any other applicable laws, regulations and regulatory guidance relating to determining the appropriateness and/or suitability of an investment in the Notes (or any beneficial interests therein) by investors in any relevant jurisdiction.